OpenClassrooms-Student-Center/Software-Architect-P12/README.md

-# The Star
+# WebStreet

 # Architecture Definition Document

 # Executive Summary

-This document details the baseline architectures and business proposition of the CMS-Star project.
+This document details the baseline architectures and business proposition of the project.

 # Purpose